-Complications of Heavy Drinking and Cirrhosis
+Complications of Alcoholic Liver Cirrhosis

 Not everyone who drinks or battles alcoholism will developing cirrhosis of the liver; however, the more frequently someone drinks, and more alcohol a person drinks on a regular basis, the more the odds go up.
 Genetics, malnutrition, obesity, gender, ethnicity, and other factors may make a person more vulnerable to developing alcohol-related liver disease than someone else.

 Cirrhosis is essentially what happens when the liver is damaged, and scar tissue builds up and replaces healthy liver tissue.
 When a person drinks to excess, fat tissue builds up in the liver.
 Fatty liver, or steatosis, is the earliest stage of ALD, and also the most common form of alcohol-related liver disease.
 If a person stops drinking at this point, the damage can generally be reversed.

 When heavy drinking continues, ALD can progress into alcoholic hepatitis, which involves inflammation of the liver and destruction of healthy liver cells.
 NIAAA warns that about 40 percent of the time, if a person suffering from alcoholic hepatitis continues to drink to excess, they will develop cirrhosis.
 The Global Health Observatory (GHO) states that between 20-50 percent of the time, cirrhosis of the liver is caused by alcohol consumption.

 The first stage of scarring in the liver is fibrosis.
 When the scar tissue continues to accumulate and overtakes most of the liver, this is cirrhosis.
 The US National Library of Medicine (NLM) publishes that symptoms of cirrhosis include:

 - Low energy and fatigue